 Contributions to U.S. economy

-Ar direct measure of the Laboratory's contribution to the nation's economy is its success in patenting technology.
-Since 1951, more than 700 U.S. patents and 256 foreign patents derived from work at Lincoln Laboratory are held by MIT; 337 U.S. patents have been licensed to industry (see Selected Patents page for recent patents).
+A direct measure of the Laboratory's contribution to the nation's economy is its success in patenting technology.
+Since 1951, approximately 730 U.S. patents and 256 foreign patents derived from work at Lincoln Laboratory are held by MIT; 337 U.S. patents have been licensed to industry (see Selected Patents page for recent patents).

 Example Successful Technology Transfers